Skip to content

 - cloudflare-logpush.json

 # ...
-12 more entries
+14 more entries (16 total)

 This replaced the previous approach of inlining dashboard JSON inside YAML ConfigMaps.
 The benefits: